 Learning framework created by Learning for Justice which offers seven key areas in which students need support developing digital and civic literacy skills.
 Each key area features lesson plans for grade levels 3-5, 6-8, and 9-12.

 Series by The International Research & Exchanges Board and The Great Courses, available on Kanopy.
 This series leads the viewer step by step through the history, evolution, science, and impact of misinformation, and arms them with the very skills needed to defuse the threat of misinformation media and become a more savvy media consumer.
+NOTE: May require a subscription.

 Guide created by ALA which offers resources and ideas to plan programs and activities to teach media literacy skills to adults and also to integrate these skills into programming you already offer at your library.